KishoreKaushal/111601008-compiler-lab/project/README.md

-Compiler course project: Designing a compiler for converting MinC to ____.
+Compiler course project: Designing a compiler for converting C- to MIPS.